ostreedev/ostree/docs/manual/deployment.md

 The deployment should not have a traditional UNIX `/etc`; instead, it should include `/usr/etc`.
 This is the "default configuration".
-When OSTree creates a deployment, it performs a 3-way merge using the
-<emphasis>old</emphasis> default configuration, the active system's
-`/etc`, and the new default configuration.
+When OSTree creates a deployment, it performs a 3-way merge using the *old* default configuration, the active system's `/etc`, and the new default configuration.
 In the final filesystem tree for a deployment then, `/etc` is a regular writable directory.

 Besides the exceptions of `/var` and `/etc` then, the rest of the contents of the tree are checked out as hard links into the